-Due to COVID-19, in-person audiences are not possible for at least the Fall 2020 term (Winter 2021 term TBD).
+Due to COVID-19, we now know that in-person audiences will not be possible during the 2020-2021 academic year (updated January 2021).
 Students will continue to rehearse and perform in person on a limited basis with rigorous health and safety protocols.
 We look forward to sharing select performances via recording or livestream throughout the year to continue our proud tradition of bringing music to the community.
 Subscribe to our monthly events email for event notifications year-round, or visit music.uwo.ca/events for more information.

 Photo: Cylla von Tiedemann

 Due to COVID-19 restrictions, the Tafelmusik residency has been cancelled until further notice.
 Contact Joseph Lanza, Director, Early Music Studio for details.